2moe/tmoe/README.md

   . <(curl -L git.io/linux.sh)
 ```

-> If you do not understand the following readme, please submit an [issue](https://github.com/2moe/tmoe-linux/issues/new), or open [README.en.md](https://github.com/2moe/tmoe-linux/blob/master/README.en.md)
+> If you do not understand the following readme, please report an [issue](https://github.com/2moe/tmoe-linux/issues/new), or open [README.en.md](https://github.com/2moe/tmoe-linux/blob/master/README.en.md)
 > 化繁为简，让 GNU/Linux 的乐趣触手可及。

 If you want to understand the extended usage of containers, then read this [document](https://github.com/2moe/tmoe-linux/blob/master/share/old-version/share/container/README.md).